The Art of Walt Disney: 2004

 2004 revised edition of the book, focuses on Walt Disney’s achievements as a company.
 Incorporating interviews of previous and current staff members, decades of film stills, hundreds of illustrations and concept art.

 2011

 2011 is another revised edition that further explains the expansion and development of the Walt Disney company.
 Bringing in more information on the company’s connection with Pixar films.
 This revision goes into greater detail with the process of ideas, illustrations, concept art, theme park additions, films, and animations.

+2023

+The 2023 revised edition even further explains the expansion development of the Walt Disney company.
+The Book brings more information of the theme parks, animation and films.
+The revised edition was released to commemorate the 100th anniversary of the company.